Pistonite/vmsetup/src/hyperv/configure.md

 ## Automatic Stop Action
 Under `Automatic Stop Action`, select the one you prefer.
 I use `Turn Off the virtual machine`.

-Next we will install Arch Linux on the VM.